 Inpatient rehabs often have similar treatment regimens as outpatient program, except treatment happens on a full-time basis in a residential facility.
 Patients typically lives at the treatment center for anywhere between 30 and 90 days—sometimes longer in severe cases.
 If your boyfriend chooses to attend such a treatment program, you will have to adjust to the idea of being apart for that time.
 Depending on the rehab facility, you may have limited or no visitation with him during treatment.
 However, phone calls and emails may be an option.
 You will want to discuss this with him and find a way to provide your ongoing support during the inpatient rehab process in some appropriate way.

 Outpatient treatment takes place on a part-time basis, allowing for relatively uninterrupted personal and social interactions as well as the ability to continue working or going to school during treatment.
 This means your boyfriend could continue to live at home throughout his treatment while periodically visiting the treatment center for a combination of detox, counseling, therapy, support groups, 12-step programs, and medical care.

 Individual and Group Therapy/Counseling

-Aftercare and Additional Support for Your Boyfriend or Loved One
+Aftercare Program and Additional Support for Your Boyfriend or Loved One

 As your boyfriend recovers, celebrate with him the little steps of his recovery along the way.
 It’s important to remember that recovery is an ongoing process.
 Be prepared to help him long after treatment ends.
 Encourage him to follow up with aftercare programs and attend weekly 12-step meetings and support groups.
 Let him know he can also rely on you as a listener if he is having an intense drug craving and feels he is at risk for relapse.